DaveVoorhis/Spoing/README.md

 ## Running the Demo

-1. Install JDK 13 or higher, as described above.
+1 - Install JDK 13 or higher, as described above.

+2 - Install Apache Maven, if you have not already done so.
+See https://maven.apache.org/install.html

-2. Download this project to your system, if you have not already done so.
+3 - Download this project to your system, if you have not already done so.

+4 - Via the command-line, change to the _source_ directory.
+Use Maven to build the libraries and store them in your system's Maven repository:

+	mvn clean install

-3. Via the command-line, change to the _Deploy/demo directory.
+5 - Via the command-line, change to the _Demos_ directory.
+Use Maven to build the demos:

+	mvn clean install

+6 - To run a demo, run the Web or Desktop script appropriate to your operating system from the command-line.

 Note that six scripts are provided, three desktop (Windows, MacOS and Linux) and three Web (Windows, MacOS, and Linux).

-4. To run a demo, run the Web or Desktop script appropriate to your operating system from the command-line.
-The scripts are intentionally as simple as possible to illustrate which .jars are needed.

 The Web demos will start up a Web server which will remain running until explicitly terminated via Ctrl-c.
 When the server starts, it will show the URL to access the application.
 Normally, http://localhost:8080 will work.